pietrosperoni/coding_rules/matthew_berman_rules.md

+# Matthew Berman's Coding Rules - REFERENCE ONLY

+> **Note**: This file serves as a reference point for good coding practices as exemplified by Matthew Berman's rules.
+It should not be modified or directly incorporated into our own rules, but rather used as inspiration for developing our own coding standards.
+These rules represent an example of "vibe coding" that has proven effective.

 – Always prefer simple solutions
 – Avoid duplication of code whenever possible, which means checking for other areas of the codebase that might already have similar code and functionality
 – Write code that takes into account the different environments: dev, test, and prod